Alarm device: Responses to an alarm

 Human reactions to an alarm will often depend on upbringing, psychological training, or the behavior of others in the environment.
 Consequently, the ability to test an alarm and hold regular drills to practice an appropriate response may be provided as part of an alarm system.

 Alarm devices that are intended to cause the evacuation of an occupied building, such as fire alarms, may be deliberately designed to make remaining in the space difficult or even painful in order to encourage occupants to leave.

 Some alarms may startle and cause a fight-or-flight response in humans; a person under this mindset will panic and either flee the perceived danger or attempt to eliminate it, often ignoring rational thought in either case.
-A person in such a state can be characterized as "alarmed".

 False alarms

-With any kind of alarm, you must balance between the danger of false alarms (called "false positives") — the signal going off in the absence of a problem — or an alarm failing to signal an actual problem (called a "false negative").
+With any kind of alarm, people must balance between the danger of false alarms (called "false positives") — the signal going off in the absence of a problem — or an alarm failing to signal an actual problem (called a "false negative").
 False alarms can waste resources expensively and can even be dangerous.
 For example, false alarms of a fire can waste firefighter manpower, making them unavailable for a real fire, and risk injury to firefighters and others as the fire engines race to the alleged fire's location.
 In addition, false alarms may acclimatise people to ignore alarm signals, and thus possibly to ignore an actual emergency: Aesop's fable of The Boy Who Cried Wolf exemplifies this problem.

 A false alarm is one of the most significant issues with conventional alarm systems.
 They can be triggered for several reasons, such as the movement of pets, typing in the wrong security codes, or loud sounds from windows or doors.
 In the case of fire alarms, aerosol sprays, smoking, or burning food can all lead to a false alarm.

 Many avoid the risk of false alarms by ensuring their alarms are secured in an appropriate location, such as placing a smoke detector or fire alarm away from the kitchen where smoke from burned food or large quantities of steam which may trigger a false alarm are common occurrences.
 In the case of a security alarm, an additional monitoring station which assesses whether there is a legitimate need for help can reduce false alarms.